eclipse-openj9/openj9-docs/docs/xtrace.md

 ### `methods`

 Using method trace provides a complete and potentially large diagnosis of code paths inside your application and the system classes.
 Use wild cards and filtering to control method trace so that you can focus on the sections of code that interest you.
+Note that method trace is powerful but it also has a cost.
+Application throughput is affected by method trace.

 To specify one or more method specifications, use the following syntax:

     -Xtrace:methods=<method_specification>[,<method_specification>]